-This chapter includes results (findings) from the study and their analysis in relation to the objective of the study and these are: to identify social stratification in terms of gender, age, pupils residence religion and number of children at home at Bunga Primary School in Makindye Division Kampala District; to assess the level of access to primary education in terms of geographical access, and cost of education in Bunga Primary School in Makindye Division Kampala District; and to determine whether there are significant differences between the level of social stratification and access to primary education in Bunga Primary School in Makindye Division Kampala District.
+- i) To identify social stratification in terms of gender, age, pupil's residence, religion and number of children from home. - ii) To assess the level of access to primary education in terms of geographical location. - iii) To determine whether there are significant differences between the level of social stratification and access to primary education.